torjusti/selix/README.md

     bower install selix

-You can also manually download the file. `selix` also supports Browserify.
+You can also manually download the file. `selix` also supports Browserify - it exports itself the node way if that is possible.

 Documentation
 -------------